Skip to main content

 Close one reporting cycle before expansion so ops, finance, and legal or risk can review the same record set and agree it is complete enough to defend.
 If that cycle does not close cleanly, keep the rollout narrow.

-Nigeria-specific contractor classification tests, tax duties, and mandatory control requirements are not established by these excerpts and should be validated separately.
+Nigeria-specific contractor classification tests, tax duties, and mandatory control requirements should be validated with a qualified local adviser.

 Hiring contractors in Nigeria is manageable when you keep controls in sequence: classify correctly, document consistently, and keep payouts traceable.
 That order matters.